 As stated, Rextro Sixtyfourus has an arcade machine in each world, with a different mini-game found in each.
 Each level also contains a different Dr. Puzz transformation, boss fight, and mine cart segment (inspired by the Playtonic team’s earlier work on the Donkey Kong Country series).

-The boss fights and mine cart segments are some highlights from the game.
-The bosses can get pretty difficult, but feel like a breath of fresh air in the modern gaming landscape where traditional boss fights are a rarity (though also because of this, I kind of wish the boss fights weren’t limited to one per stage).
+The mine cart segments are some highlights from the game.
 The mine cart sections may not have the same level of heart-pounding action as those found in DKC: Tropical Freeze, but they are a fun change of pace all the same.
+Boss fights are a little more of a mixed bag.
+The bosses can get pretty difficult, and not always for the right reasons, with some really bringing out the worst out of the aforementioned camera, but they at least feel like a breath of fresh air in the modern gaming landscape where traditional boss fights are a rarity (though also because of this, I kind of wish the boss fights weren’t limited to one per stage).

 In the middle of the road are the transformations.
 The first two transformations aren’t particularly memorable, with the first being too slow and the second too hard to control.
 But the rest are all pretty fun, though their uses are varied.
 The third transformation is one of my favorites, but is only really used to nab two Pagies (one of which you can simply grab after transforming).
 The fourth and fifth transformations find some good use, however, with the fifth in particular being a whole lot of fun and is used in a variety of ways.